 3. Meal Prepping

 With your ingredients ready and your recipes picked from your meal planning, pick a meal that you normally have challenges preparing.
-For some, it’s breakfast while to others its lunch.
+For some, it’s breakfast while for others it’s lunch.
 Whether it’s a single meal in a day, you’ll definitely see the benefits of meal prepping.
 To ensure that you’re not overwhelmed especially when starting out, keep things simple.
-Find simple recipes that require less time and ingredients when preparing.
+Find simple recipes that require less time and ingredients when preparing, like a tasty tater tot breakfast casserole.
 If it’s your first time meal prepping, it’s not the best time to try on some crazy and complicated recipes.
 For most people, Sunday is the best time to prepare and cook your meals for the week, so have fun while at it.
 Crank up the volume and enjoy some music.
 Hey, you can also involve your kids or spouse in the activity.
 Just ensure not to disturb your neighbors while at it!

 Strategies for meal prepping

 - Make-ahead meals – these can include sauces, soups, casseroles, etc. They are easy to make and in addition to this, sauces and soups go well with almost anything.

 - Ingredients prepping – sometimes making your ingredients could cost you a lot of time.
 Prepping your ingredients beforehand can make it easier to cook your meals if this is what you prefer.
 This means prepping, chopping, and keeping your ingredients refrigerated at the beginning of the week.

 - Batch cooking – this involves cooking different recipes in portioned ratios but in large quantities.
 You can then freeze them for the days to come.
 While there’s a plethora of batch-cooking recipes on the internet, some foods you can batch-cook include a whole chicken, legumes, or whole grains, and many others.